Extensions

 2. Create Marketplace Listing: Add description, screenshots, and pricing

-3. Security Review: Frontrow reviews all extensions for security and compatibility
+3. Security Review: Frontro reviews all extensions for security and compatibility

 4. Approval & Publishing: Once approved, your extension goes live in the marketplace